 CSA Membership

-By purchasing a share of our CSA , you eat seasonally, support your local farmer (that's us!), and know exactly where your food and flowers come from.
-Send us a message or email if you have questions.
+By purchasing a share of our CSA , you eat seasonally, support your local farmer (that's us!), and know exactly where your food come from.
+Send us a message or email if you want to be a member or have questions.

 A Community Supported Agriculture (CSA) program is a relationship between our farm and you.
 By becoming members of this CSA, you will receive a portion of the farm’s harvest.
 A vegetable CSA provides produce every week to feed approximately 1 - 2 people.
-You can choose from our 3 different Vegetable CSA periods, each of which run for 10 weeks.
-(You can choose all 3 as well!)
+For the 2025 season you can choose from our 2 different Vegetable CSA periods, each of which run for 11 weeks.
+(You can both seasons as well!)

-Each week, you are given a list of 2 - 6 veggies that you will see in your bag as well as several items that you can choose from (usually 2 - 6 optional choices, for a total of 8).
+Each week, you are given a list of 2 - 6 veggies that you will see in your bag as well as several items that you can choose from (usually 2 - 6 optional choices, for a total of 7 to 9).
 As a part of the optional list of produce, I will be offering fruit and some vegetables, like brussel sprouts, broccoli, and potatoes from McCleaf's Orchard.
-New this year is that we will also be offering mushrooms grown from The Garden International, a small urban mushroom grower out of Beltsville, MD.
+We also offer specialty mushrooms grown from The Garden International, a small urban mushroom grower out of Beltsville, MD.

-The Summer CSA begins June 30th and ends September 1st
+• The Summer CSA begins the weekend of June 20th/21st and ends August 29th/30th

-The Fall CSA starts September 8th and concludes November 17th (we skip the weekend of 9/22)
+• The Fall CSA starts September 12th/13th and concludes November 21st/22nd

 Note: We don't apply any herbicides and only spray organic pesticides when absolutely necessary.
 We mainly rely on insect netting to keep pests away from our produce.
 Let us know if you have any questions on the methods that we use to grow our produce.